A significant part of your special day that can easily be overlooked or forgotten.

 - Wishing well flowers

-This cost of wedding flowers really depends on the company used, flower seasonality, flowers used, amount of flowers needed, travel costs, labour costs, installation, and many more factors.
+This cost of wedding flowers depends on the company used, flower seasonality, flowers used, amount of flowers needed, travel costs, labour costs, installation, and many more factors.

 So what exactly are you paying for?